 It is also a Canadian dollar ETF that is listed on the Toronto Stock Exchange (TSX).

 At an MER of just 0.08%, VFV has a much lower cost than VGRO.
-But it is a less diversified fund with 100% of its assets invested in U.S., compared to VGRO’s exposure to U.S. equities of just 33%.
+But it is a less diversified fund with 100% of its assets invested in the U.S., compared to VGRO’s exposure to U.S. equities of just 42.60%.

 VGRO vs Robo-advisors

-Robo-advisors are a low-cost way to build an hands-off, “set it and forget” investing portfolio.
+Robo-advisors are a low-cost way to build a hands-off, “set it and forget” investing portfolio.
 Your portfolio is managed by professionals and automatically rebalanced at regular intervals.

 Asset allocation ETFs, like VGRO, let DIY investors do the same at a relatively cheaper cost if they’re willing to put in some extra effort.

 Questwealth Portfolio, Questrade’s robo-advisor offering, has a low management fee of just 0.25%.
 But you can expect the total cost of the portfolio to be closer to 0.40% after adding the MER for the underlying ETF holdings.